sanskrit/raw_etexts_english/blogs/manasataramgini/2004-08-06_the-construction-of-samans.md

 +++
-title = "The construction ofxa0sAmans"
+title = "The construction of sAmans"

 +++
 The gAnaM rules are thus constructed.
 First we define elements